Jikji, Speaks

 by Dr. Lee Seung-cheol

-Jikji, Talks reveals insights about Jikji’s history to provide the reader with insights gleaned from physical evidence that may help one better appreciate the book’s universal significance.
+Jikji, Speaks reveals insights about Jikji’s history to provide the reader with insights gleaned from physical evidence that may help one better appreciate the book’s universal significance.